pangeo-data/pangeo-eosc/EGI.md

 ### Step 3) Deploy a Kubernetes cluster

-Log into the [IM Dashboard](https://im.egi.eu/im-dashboard/) with your EGI Check-In account, and configure your [credentials](https://docs.egi.eu/users/compute/orchestration/im/dashboard/#cloud-credentials) with the `vo.pangeo.eu` VO.
+Log into the [IM Dashboard](https://im.egi.eu/im-dashboard/) (if you want to deploy an Elastic cluster, be sure to use operational instance of IM Dashboard, not `im-dashboard-dev`) with your EGI Check-In account, and configure your [credentials](https://docs.egi.eu/users/compute/orchestration/im/dashboard/#cloud-credentials) with the `vo.pangeo.eu` VO.